Caio13Vinni/dotfiles/readme.md

-## ⚠️ Not maintained anymore as I moved to niri
+## ⚠️ Dotfiles based at Maciejonos.

 # Dotfiles for Hyprland on Arch Linux